h8d13/grur/README.md

 <img align="left" src="grimoire.svg" width="60" alt="grimaur logo">

 `grimaur` is a lightweight AUR helper that searches, builds, and updates AUR packages.
-It talks to the AUR RPC API by default and **automatically falls back to the official git mirror when the endpoint is unavailable.**
+It uses the AUR RPC API and **automatically falls back to the official git mirror when the endpoint is unavailable.**

 <br clear="left">